Shirley Willer: Legacy

 During Willer's lifetime, openly gay people were subject to homophobic treatment.
 As a result of this, the DOB found it difficult to recruit members due to the risks of associating with homosexuals.
-Most lived discreetly, preferring to pass as heterosexual in public, and often even private, lives.
+Most lived discreetly, preferring to pass as heterosexual in public, and often even in private.
 Willer's openness about her relationship with Marion Glass was a dangerous move at the time.
 Yet the visibility of her love life endured both in and outside of the community.
 This openness encouraged other couples to follow her and Glass' example, increasing visibility for homosexual couples in the United States.
 Her work in the DOB increased acceptance of the gay community in general.
 She later noted a decrease in personal discrimination and police harassment as a result of the DOB's work within the New York chapter.
 The effect of Willer's work created a sharp distinction between older and younger generations, the former operating with discretion and the latter with open acceptance.

-At Willer's encouragement, the DOB worked closely with the Mattachine Society, an LGBT civil rights organization founded in 1950 and that initially focused largely on the rights of gay men.
+At Willer's encouragement, the DOB worked closely with the Mattachine Society, an LGBT civil rights organization founded in 1950 that initially focused largely on the rights of gay men.
 The DOB was originally created as a counterpart to this organization and to provide a space for lesbian women.
 Willer created general guidelines for interacting with the male section of the gay community, and despite some initial struggle, her guidelines ultimately benefited both groups.
 After the DOB and Mattachine Society disbanded, Willer's efforts to bring gay men and lesbians together helped to form the modern LGBT community.

 During Willer's tenure as the president of the DOB, she attempted to convince the group to have a more aggressive political stance.
 But, despite Willer's efforts, the DOB stayed closer to its accommodationist roots.
 The DOB's reputation for emphasizing accommodation reduced potential membership as alternatives appeared.
 But the organization's failure prompted other movements to learn from its mistakes.
 Although decentralization played a part in the organization's downfall, it planted the seeds for the demonstration at Stonewall and the post-Stonewall gay liberation movement.

 Some chapters of the DOB remained active even after The Ladder stopped production in 1972.
 The organization established a $4,000 need-based scholarship fund for members of the gay community.
 It also created a legal defense fund of $6,000, necessary for the multitude of legal penalties charged to homosexuals living in New York City at the time.
 Willer primarily drove the fundraiser efforts for these trusts.

 Season 2, episode 2 of the podcast “Making Gay History” is about Willer.